 A dynamic approach to learning, rooted in community.

-Our 2021 yoga instructor training program will be available in-person & virtually.
+Our 2021 yoga instructor training program is underway both in-person & virtually.
+2022-23 program plans will be annouced in spring 2022.

 A learning community like no other